Alloa railway station

-Alloa railway station is a railway station in the town of Alloa, Clackmannanshire, Scotland, which was re-opened on Monday, 19 May 2008.
+Alloa railway station is a railway station in Alloa, Clackmannanshire, Scotland.

+The station was first opened in 1850 and operated until 1968.
+The original station building from 1850 was replaced by a new structure in 1887, which was demolished following the closure and removal of the railway lines in 1968.

+The Scottish Executive funded the construction of a new railway line between Stirling and Alloa in the early 2000s, and the station was reopened on May 19, 2008.

 History

 The original Alloa station was opened by the Stirling and Dunfermline Railway (S&DR) on 28 August 1850 when the line from Oaklay to Alloa was opened.

 In 1850 the main station building was to the west of Greenfield Bridge and south of the rails, it consisted of a ticket office leading onto a platform and an island platform with a "passenger shed" on the north of the running lines, both "arranged as to accommodate parties intending to travel on either the main line or the Tillicoultry branch".
 There was a goods yard, with a large shed, to the north and sidings both sides, on the east of Greenfield Bridge was a two-road engine shed and turntable.

 Passengers for Stirling were able to continue via ferry along the River Forth to Stirling under their own arrangements, the S&DR advertised times and fares between Alloa and Dunfermline but made no mention of a ferry.

 The station became both a junction and a through station on 3 June 1851 when the branches to Tillicoultry and Alloa Harbour with a terminal at Alloa Ferry opened.

 The station was called Alloa North (and sometimes North Alloa) between 1875 and 1882 after which the North was dropped.
 Subsequent links were added southwards to Larbert via the Alloa Railway in 1885.

 The network was finally completed in 1906 with the opening of a second line to Dunfermline via Kincardine and Longannet along the northern bank of the Forth estuary.
 This line carried a passenger service until July 1930.
 Freight services ceased on 6 April 1981.